Human rights in Thailand: Human trafficking

 Human trafficking is a major issue in Thailand.
 This includes misleading and kidnapping men from Cambodia by traffickers and selling them into illegal fishing boats that trawl the Gulf of Thailand and the South China Sea.
-These men are promised better paid jobs but instead forced to work as sea slaves as much as 3 years.
-Numerous international news organizations including The Guardian, AP, and The New York Times have extensively covered the topic; The Associated Press, in particular, has won prominent awards for their coverage (although not without controversy for overstating their role in combating trafficking).

-Children trafficking is also another major issue in Thailand forcing kidnapped children as young as four to use as sex slaves in major cities like Bangkok and Phuket.
+These men are promised better-paid jobs, but instead are forced to work as sea slaves for as long as 3 years.
+Numerous international news organizations, including The Guardian, Associated Press, and The New York Times, have extensively covered the topic; Associated Press, in particular, has won prominent awards for its coverage (although not without controversy for overstating its role in combating trafficking).
+Child trafficking is also another major issue in Thailand, with forced kidnapping of children as young as four, to use as sex slaves in major cities like Bangkok and Phuket.
 Such activities are especially rife in rural areas of Thailand.

-Instances of forced labor in the fish and shrimp industry as well as child labour in the pornography industry are still observed in Thailand and have been reported in the 2013 U.S. Department of Labor's report on the worst forms of child labor and in the 2014 List of Goods Produced by Child Labor or Forced Labor.
+Instances of forced labor in the fish and shrimp industry, as well as child labor in the pornography industry, are still observed in Thailand and have been reported in the 2013 U.S. Department of Labor's report on the worst forms of child labor and in the 2014 List of Goods Produced by Child Labor or Forced Labor.

-Paween Pongsirin, high ranking police officer who investigating human trafficking in Thailand, sought asylum in Australia in 2015.
-After Paween deeply investigated reaching to many high-profile and high ranking polices and army officers, fear of death threats from the authorities, he fled to Singapore and then entered Australia.
+Paween Pongsirin, a high-ranking police officer who was investigating human trafficking in Thailand, sought asylum in Australia in 2015.
+After Paween investigated many high-profile and high-ranking police and army officers, due to fear of reprisals from the authorities, he fled to Singapore, and from there entered Australia.

 Military conscription

-Conscription was introduced in Thailand in 1905, according to the Constitution of the Kingdom, serving in the armed forces is a national duty of all Thai male citizens, but it has disregarded human rights in the military institution, each year reports of abuse, torture, and killing against draftees are common.
-A violent punishment in the Thai military culture called 'repair' (Thai: ซ่อม), had caused 11 deaths of conscripts during 2009 to 2018.
-In 2017, Deputy Prime Minister and Defence Minister Prawit Wongsuwon stated a lack of empathy to the victims, pointed that it was common way in Thai military culture.
+Conscription was introduced in Thailand in 1905.
+According to the Constitution of the Kingdom, serving in the armed forces is a national duty of all Thai male citizens, but it has disregarded human rights in the military institution; each year, reports of abuse, torture, and killing against draftees are common.
+A violent punishment in the Thai military culture called 'repair' (Thai: ซ่อม) caused 11 deaths of conscripts from 2009 to 2018.
+In 2017, Deputy Prime Minister and Defence Minister Prawit Wongsuwon stated that a lack of empathy for the victims was common in Thai military culture.